deckhouse/deckhouse/docs/documentation/pages/installing/CONFIGURATION.md

 Reference of the resources used during [Deckhouse installation](./).

 {% alert level="danger" %}
-We do not recommend changing the parameters `internalNetworkCIDRs`, `serviceSubnetCIDR`, `podSubnetNodeCIDRPrefix`, `podSubnetCIDR` in an operational cluster.
+We do not recommend changing the parameters `internalNetworkCIDRs`, `serviceSubnetCIDR`, `podSubnetNodeCIDRPrefix`, `podSubnetCIDR` in a running cluster.
 It is recommended to create a new cluster to change these parameters.
 {% endalert %}

 {{ site.data.schemas.global.cluster_configuration | format_cluster_configuration }}